herkkules/herkkules/README.md

 **things i can help you with**:
 - we stretch the runway with working capital hacks for my friends startup
-- we can package your github repo into a git-operated shell company that is source-available (doing this for myself)
+- we can establish a company from your github project
 - we can prep you for nerdy deep dives with investors
-- we can fly me over to
+- we can do market analysis where you need boots on the ground
 - we can ...

 brainstorm.